Frank Menechino

 Frank Menechino (born January 7, 1971) is an American former professional baseball infielder and most recently the hitting coach for the Chicago White Sox of Major League Baseball (MLB).
 He played in MLB for the Oakland Athletics and Toronto Blue Jays from 1999 through 2005.

 Playing career

 Menechino played baseball at Susan E. Wagner High School in New York.
-He played college baseball at Gulf Coast Community College in Panama City, Florida, before transferring to the University of Alabama.
+He played college baseball at Gulf Coast Community College in Panama City, Florida before transferring to the University of Alabama.

 Drafted by the Chicago White Sox in the 45th round of the 1993 draft, Menechino played five years for their minor league teams.
-Notably, he was one of the players who crossed the picket lines to be a replacement player during the 1995 season, if the strike had not ended.
+Notably, he was one of the players who crossed the picket lines to be a replacement player during spring training in 1995 during the players' strike.
 Due to this, he was ineligible to join the MLBPA.